 What is genetic testing?

-Genetic testing checks your genetic material for any abnormalities in genes that might make you more likely to get certain conditions or diseases.
+Genetic testing checks your genetic material for any anomalies in genes.
+These anomalies might be a sign of a genetic condition, or they might mean that you’re more likely to get certain conditions or diseases.

 Depending on your situation, genetic testing can: